jrwats/bughouse.app/db/README.md

 ## Scylla DB

+Risks/drawbacks with going NoSQL vs RDBMS (ala MySQL):
-risk: consistency... we'll see how that plays out
+* consistency... we'll see how that plays out
+* space: there's invevitably duplicate data as we have to model things after queries

 key= time (nanos since start) + player (2 bits: board & color): int value=bits (from LSB to MSB) piece,drop,to,from :u32